| Evolution: 12 fret to 14 fret

 shortened

-19-fret board, and f-holes.
-Note the even lower bridge placement, below
+19-fret board, and f-holes in a flat top.
+Note the even lower bridge

 the wide spot at the center of the lower bout, which indicates a longer